BT Group plc – Annual report – 31 March 2026

 Revenue from lease arrangements in scope of IFRS 16

-Income from arrangements classified as operating leases is presented as revenue where it relates to our core operating activities, for example leases of fixed-line telecommunications infrastructure to external communications providers and leases of devices to consumer customers as part of fixed access subscription products.
+Income from arrangements classified as operating leases is presented as revenue where it relates to our core operating activities.
 Operating lease income from other arrangements is presented within other operating income (note 6).

 Where the contract contains both lease and non-lease components, the transaction price is allocated between the components on the basis of relative standalone selling price.